Best hybrid bikes - Fast bikes for leisure and commuting

 Reasons to avoid

-With a respectable lightweight aluminium frame, every decal and logo on the Cannondale Quick is reflective, so it lights up a Christmas tree to help you be seen in low-light conditions.
+With a respectable lightweight aluminium frame, every decal and logo on the Cannondale Quick is reflective, so it lights up like a Christmas tree to help you be seen in low-light conditions.

-The frame itself has rack and fender mounts, and the rear end has flex tuned into the stays to keep you comfortable as you ride — Cannondale call this SAVE Micro-Suspension.
+The frame itself has rack and fender mounts, and the rear end has flex tuned into the stays to keep you comfortable as you ride: Cannondale call this SAVE Micro-Suspension.
 Cannondale has specced a Shimano Altus / Acera 1x9-speed drivetrain, complete with a wide range 11-42T cassette and a 38T narrow-wide chainring on the Quick 4.
 Not only does this simplify shifting while still providing a wide gear range but it also helps make dropped chains a thing of the past.
 Other specs get a double chainring for a wider range of gears.

 We rated the Quick's lively, comfortable ride and responsive handling, while the 35mm tyres provide some extra comfort on potholed roads and the hydraulic disc brakes provide confidence-inspiring stopping power.

-Like the Cannondale Treadwell, which we've also reviewed, there's Cannondale's wheel-mounted sensor that lets you record ride data on the Cannondale app and you can mount your phone to the bars to use it as a cycling computer
+Like the Cannondale Treadwell, which we've also reviewed, there's Cannondale's wheel-mounted sensor that lets you record ride data on the Cannondale app and you can mount your phone to the bars to use it as a cycling computer.

 There's a specific women's model as well as the unisex Quick, giving you lots of size range.